How to Conduct a Successful Vendor Risk Assessment in 9 Steps

 Our free vendor risk assessment checklist will keep you on track for a thorough evaluation that will protect your organization.

-A vendor risk assessment, sometimes called a third-party risk assessment, is a process that helps companies choose and monitor their business partners.
+vendor risk assessment, sometimes called a third-party risk assessment, is a process that helps companies choose and monitor their business partners.

 First, you identify and evaluate the potential risks of working with a vendor.
 This could include anything from a conflict of interest to potential supply chain issues.